FVANtom/find-typo-in-iota-seed/README.md

 ## No idea how to use this tool?

 If you are not able to run this tool yourself, or you need customization.
 I am willing to try and help you.

+My name is Tom
-You can email me at iota@terranovita.com (my name is Tom)
+ - You can email me at iota@terranovita.com
+ - Alternatively you can contact 'fvantom' on the IOTA Slack chat.
+ - Or message FVANtom333 on Reddit (https://www.reddit.com/user/FVANtom333/)

 ## Make a donation